LADIES OF THE CHORUS

 Reviewed by Dennis Schwartz

 The film is noted for being Marilyn Monroe’s first starring role in just her second film.
-Phil Karlson (“Phenix City Story,”1955/”99 River Street,” 1953) directs this routine programmer musical/love story about a girl in a burlesque show who falls in love with the same man her mother had feelings for years before.
+Phil Karlson (“Phenix City Story,”1955/”99 River Street,”1953) directs this routine programmer musical/love story about a girl in a burlesque show who falls in love with a wealthy patron of burlesque.
 It is based on a story by Harry Sauber and scripted by Joseph Carole.
-Columbia tore up her contract of only six months shortly before the filming began.
+Columbia tore up her contract of only six months shortly after the film’s release, and it was the only film she made for the studio.
+Ironically Marilyn got good reviews.

 The story is formulaic and hardly stirs up anything remotely interesting.
 Marilyn sings “Every Baby Needs a Da Da Daddy” and “Anyone Can Tell I Love You.”
-But neither the music nor Marilyn can save this stilted tale.
+But neither the music nor Marilyn can save this stilted tale, a low-budget film shot in two weeks.
 Of interest only to fans of Marilyn.

 REVIEWED ON 2/5/2004 GRADE: C-